 - fail to give your name, address and evidence of identity or reason for being within the court premises when requested to do so by an authorised officer

-- make a recording of a proceeding (including a photograph, an audio or audio-visual recording) unless authorised to do so under the Act or by direction of a judicial officer
+- make a recording of a proceeding (including a photograph, an audio or audio-visual recording) unless authorised to do so under the Court Security Act 1980

-- publish or transmit and recording of a proceeding (including a photograph, an audio or audio-visual recording) unless authorised to do so under the Act or by direction or permission of a judicial officer.
+- publish or transmit any recording of a proceeding (including a photograph, an audio or audio-visual recording) unless authorised to do so under the Court Security Act 1980